Neevatha0511/Neevatha-Projects/README.md

 1.3 PowerBI Dashboard with Online Sales Overview for 2010

-1.4 SQL queries to the Chinook Database
+1.4 SQL queries for the Chinook Database